amine179/DrugDesign/README.md

 # DrugDesign
 ## Code for the paper :

-**Simple Conditional Reduction of the Loss Val-ue Versus Reinforcement Learning for Bias-sing a de-novo Drug Design Generators**
+**Simple Conditional Reduction of the Loss Value Versus Reinforcement Learning for Biassing a de-novo Drug Design Generators**

 (in review, will be added soon)